yysun/apprun-site/src/pages/how-it-works.md

 npx apprun-site build -w
 ```

+> If you have HTML files and markdown files in the _pages_ directory, the _build_ scripts converts them into AppRun components and saves to the **src/_lib** directory.

 The _build_ scripts creates the **src/_lib/index.tsx** file that contains the routing events and the components.

 ```javascript